GurgenCD/StarGenerator/Readme.md

 2. Using the global and level specific population variables generates 3 different sizes of stars.
 Each star array contains spawn points and color coding of each star.
 3. The script joins the array and pushes it as a box-shadow style into respective "stars" classes.
 ## CSS
-• The file has two global variables:
+• The file has 5 global variables:
 1. --shouldblur : boolean value to enable/disable blur effect on all stars.
 2. --shouldcircle : boolean value to enable/disable stars being circles instead of squares.
+3. --stars-color : color for each star level